'Those guys were hungry': Offensive line shows glimpse of future for Nebraska's offense

 On a New Jersey night cold enough that heavy breathing could be seen as clearly as heard, Nebraska’s offense leaned on its future.

-Stability on that side of the ball is in short supply as the Huskers — regardless of whether they play in a bowl game — prepare for another offseason.
+Stability on that side of the ball is in short supply as the Huskers — regardless of whether they play in a bowl — prepare for another offseason.
 A quarterback battle looms.
-The on-field receiver group will likely look much different in 2021.
+The on-field receiver group will likely look much different.
 Senior running back Dedrick Mills must decide whether he will return, with no clear successor behind him.

 “Those guys were hungry and we could rely on them, especially down the stretch,” quarterback Adrian Martinez said.
 “They were playing hard, following their assignments and got the job done.
 I have a lot of faith in those guys and I think that’s really where that success can be pointed towards.”